Flagship Projects

 NIRAS’s successful history in managing EU Framework Contracts continues with SEA 2023

 The European Commission’s Framework Contract for Services for External Action (SEA 2023) is the latest phase of the framework contract through which the EU institutions in charge of external action can rapidly mobilise expertise and services.
 NIRAS is involved in 12 out of the 17 awarded lots, including all three lots that focus on monitoring and evaluation services: Lot 15 (Monitoring – consortium lead), Lot 16 (Project/Programme Evaluations – co-lead), and Lot 17 (Strategic Evaluations – partner).
 The total budget of the three MEL lots is approx. EUR 205 million over four years, and the geographical coverage of the services is worldwide.
 Specific monitoring and evaluation contracts can relate to any technical sector, instrument or modality of the EU’s external action.
+In Lot 15, the NIRAS-led consortium has been the most successful in securing assignments, as well as Ecorys-led consortium in Lot 16, where NIRAS is a co-leader (as of July 2025).

 The NIRAS Framework Contract Unit and its 30+ employees based in Belgium, Colombia, Denmark, Finland, France, Germany, Serbia, and Sweden handle the overall management of the framework contract to the highest standard.
 With two decades’ experience in implementing the EU’s framework contracts, NIRAS has tested and proven systems and procedures in place to manage all requests for services and deliver excellence in implementation.
 During the previous phase of the framework contract, we implemented 45 monitoring or evaluation assignments.

-MFA Finland: NIRAS provides evaluation services to the Ministry for Foreign Affairs in Finland through two framework contracts.
+Ministry for Foreign Affairs of Finland: NIRAS provides evaluation services to the MFA Finland through two framework contracts

-Sida: Since 2011, NIRAS has provided evaluation services to the Swedish International Development Cooperation Agency (Sida).
+Sida: Since 2011, NIRAS has provided evaluation services to the Swedish International Development Cooperation Agency (Sida)

-NIRAS is currently the number one ranked supplier under the SIDA Framework Agreement for Evaluation Services to Sida, a multi-year contract with an estimated annual value of approximately EUR 2.5 million (excluding VAT), distributed over approximately 25-40 individual call-offs a year.
+NIRAS is currently the number one ranked supplier under the Framework Agreement for Evaluation Services to Sida, a multi-year contract with an estimated annual value of approximately EUR 2.5 million (excluding VAT), distributed over approximately 25-40 individual call-offs a year.
 NIRAS has mobilised 15 core team evaluators, 5 quality assurance advisers, 10 methods advisers, and 5 evaluation managers to ensure efficient management and quality services to Sida in line with OECD-DAC evaluation principles and practices.
-NIRAS has furthermore developed evaluation tools; bespoke digital tools for data collection, analysis, and communication; resource libraries; and a discussion forum on a dedicated TEAMS peer channel for our teams to use.
+NIRAS has furthermore developed evaluation tools; bespoke digital tools for data collection, analysis, and communication; resource libraries; and a discussion forum on a dedicated Teams peer channel for our teams to use.